wich229/js-adagrams/README.md

 export default Adagrams;
 ```

 This line is necessary to allow our unit test file (`test/adagrams.test.js`) to import the `Adagrams` "module" and call the functions within it.
-Unlike Python, with JavaScript if we want to allow other files to access a piece of code we've written we must explicity [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) it.
+Unlike Python, with JavaScript if we want to allow other files to access a piece of code we have written we must explicitly [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) it.

 ## Implementation Requirements